zl504/Chuwa_FinalProject/README.md

 **Database: Cassandra**

-The order service supports both synchronous and asynchronous communications, it produces Kafka messages and also consumes kafka messages.
+**Messaging: Kafka (Producer & Consumer)**

+The Order Service handles the creation, updating, cancellation, and retrieval of orders.
+It supports both synchronous RESTful API calls and asynchronous messaging through Kafka, enabling integration with other services.

 Order Flow:
 * Create Order (right after user clicks the submit button, an order will be created)